ceph/ceph/doc/dev/index.rst

 ------------------

-The canonical instructions for submitting patches are contained in the `the file CONTRIBUTING.rst in the top-level directory of the source-code tree`_.
+The canonical instructions for submitting patches are contained in the file `CONTRIBUTING.rst`_ in the top-level directory of the source-code tree.
 There may be some overlap between this guide and that file.

-.. _`the file CONTRIBUTING.rst in the top-level directory of the source-code tree`: https://github.com/ceph/ceph/blob/master/CONTRIBUTING.rst
+.. _`CONTRIBUTING.rst`:
+  https://github.com/ceph/ceph/blob/master/CONTRIBUTING.rst

 All newcomers are encouraged to read that file carefully.